fabriq-labs/docs/docs/snowplow/setup-snowplow-aws.md

 docker ps
 ```

 The `docker ps` command is used to display the currently running containers.
-It provides information such as the container ID, image, status, ports, and names of the running containers.
+It provides information such as the container ID, ./aws/image, status, ports, and names of the running containers.
 By running `docker ps`, you can see a list of the active containers on your Docker host.

 To view the logs of a specific container, you can use the `docker logs` command followed by the container name or ID.
 Here's an example: